top of page

 Cost: None

-This STEM program selects a group of 50 students to the University of Maryland campus for a week-long summer program focusing on biomedical science research.
+This STEM program brings a group of 50 students to the University of Maryland campus for a week-long summer program focusing on biomedical science research.
 Seminars and professional development sessions are available to students.
 Summer research programs for high school students are available for junior and senior students who have completed the AP Biology and Chemistry curriculum before enrolling.
 Transcripts and a letter of reference from a scientific instructor are required, as well as a personal statement describing an event or person that sparked the student’s interest in science.

 Cost: $250